-Tree rules in the District Plan
+- open the District Plan map

 To allow for changes in the community's expectations and values over time, the Plan can be changed through the plan change process which involves formal consultation including submissions, hearings, reports and decisions.